jptweb/IGME-340-Shared/exercises/flutter-layout-basics.md

 13. Save the work to a new file, `basics04.dart`.

-Zip all dart files and submit to the dropbox.
+14. Add the art file to a zip file (so mycourses lets you submit it) and upload the the assignment dropbox.